apigee/apigee-go-gen/README.md

       <Child>Buzz</Child>
     </Parent>' | xml2yaml
     ```
-    > **NOTE:** Using echo with as show above will not work properly if your input already contains single quotes
+    > **NOTE:** Using echo as shown above will not work properly if your input already contains single quotes

 ### Tool: yaml2xml